bitcoin-tools/nodebuilder/test/README.md

    - typical intermediate level semantic problems that cause a shell to behave strangely and counter-intuitively.
    - subtle caveats, corner cases and pitfalls that may cause an advanced user's otherwise working script to fail under future circumstances.

 - [actionlint](https://github.com/rhysd/actionlint) checks the GitHub Actions `.yaml` workflow file.
-We like it for a variety of reasons, such as that it also enforces `ShellCheck` during `run:`
+We like that it enforces ShellCheck inside workflows.

 - [dockerfilelint](https://github.com/replicatedhq/dockerfilelint) checks analyzes the `Dockerfile`s for common traps and mistakes.
 We use it to enforce best practices.